hmbotelho/FIS_analysis/README.md

 5. Define analysis parameters for the selected image:

-    **Background filter:** The filter which generates a pseudo-flat field from the fluorescence image.
+    * **Background filter:** The filter which generates a pseudo-flat field from the fluorescence image.
 The pseudo-flat field will be subtracted to the raw fluorescence image to generate a background corrected image.
-Selecting `No filter (flat background)` disables this correction.

-    **Radius of filter:** The radius of the background filter, in pixel units.
+    * **Radius of filter:** The radius of the background filter.

-    **Offset after background correction:** This value will be subtracted from all pixels after background correction, regardless of the background filter option.
-Offsetting may be necessary when the fluorescence baseline is not zero after the pseudo-flat field correction.
+    * **Offset after background correction:** This value will be subtracted from all pixels after background correction, regardless of the background filter option.

-    **Manual threshold value:** This will be applied after pseudo-flat field subtraction, offset correction and grey value rescaling to [0 ~ 1].
+    * **Manual threshold value:** This will be applied after pseudo-flat field subtraction, offset correction and grey value rescaling to [0 ~ 1].
 All pixels above this grey value will be assigned to objects (organoids).

-    **Fill all holes:**.
+    * **Fill all holes:**.
 When unchecked, an [optimized hole filling algorithm](https://github.com/hmbotelho/FIS_image_analysis#background) is applied.
 When checked, all holes are filled after the thresholding step.

-    **Remove salt and pepper noise:** When checked, isolated pixels in the thresholded image will be removed.
+    * **Remove salt and pepper noise**

-    **Font size for organoid labels:** Each segmented organoid will be overlaid with a unique label having this font size.

-    **Exclude objects touching the image border:** When checked, all objects which touch the image border on each image will be discarded from the analysis.
+    * **Exclude objects touching the image border**

-    **Minimum organoid area:** Minimum allowed size of organoids (in μm² units).
-Smaller objects (*e.g.* debris) will be discarded from the analysis.

-    **Maximum organoid area:** Maximum allowed size of organoids (in μm² units).
-Larger objects will be discarded from the analysis.
+    * **Minimum/Maximum organoid area:** Minimum/Maximum allowed size of organoids (in μm² units).

-    **Minimum organoid circularity:** Minimum allowed circularity of organoids.
-Organoids with lower circularity will be discarded from the analysis. **Note:** 0 ≤ circularity ≤ 1

-    **Maximum organoid circularity:** Maximum allowed circularity of organoids.
-Organoids with higher circularity will be discarded from the analysis. **Note:** 0 ≤ circularity ≤ 1
+    * **Minimum/Maximum organoid circularity:** Minimum/Maximum allowed circularity of organoids.

-    **Exclude organoids based on measurement:** Besides area and circularity, an additional feature can be selected here for additional object-level quality control purposes.
+    * **Exclude organoids based on measurement:** Besides area and circularity, an additional feature can be selected here for additional object-level quality control purposes.
 A common use case is to use this option to discard dead organoids.

-    **Minimum allowed value:**  Minimum allowed value for the additional quality control measurement.
-Organoids with smaller values will be discarded from the analysis.

-    **Maximum allowed value:** Maximum allowed value for the additional quality control measurement.
-Organoids with larger values will be discarded from the analysis.
+    * **Minimum/Maximum allowed value:**  Minimum/Maximum allowed value for the additional quality control measurement.

-    **Pixel width/height:** Pixel size in the raw microscopy image.
-This is used to set the image scale throughout the test and analysis processes.
+    * **Pixel width/height:** Pixel dimension in the raw microscopy image.

 6. Click the `OK` button to test the analysis settings in the open image.